webix-hub/docs/data/api/refs/mapcollection.md

 MapCollection
 =============

-Holds logic for collection mapping.
-Used in property-sheet's and datatable's editors.
+{{memo Holds logic for collection mapping.
+Used in property-sheet's and datatable's editors. }}